 A. Yes.
 The Tax Administrator provides the monthly tax form to be used.
-You can access this form now, request monthly e-mail delivery, or receive this tax form via the mail (O.M.C.
+You can access the form from this website, or receive a year's supply of customized forms via the mail (O.M.C.
 5.16.070).

 Q. When is the Transient Occupancy Tax due?

 A. Transient Occupancy Taxes are due the last day of the month following the reporting month.
-To avoid penalties and interest, refer to our schedule of important dates (O.M.C.
+For instance, taxes collected during the month of May must be paid to the City by the last day of June to avoid penalties and interest (O.M.C.
 5.16.070 and 5.16.080).
 All taxes are also due immediately after closing or selling of the business for any reason.

 Q. Are postmark dates valid in determining the delinquency of Transient Occupancy Taxes?